ClearScore/sonar/README.md

     --group                         [default: ""]    Only target dependencies matching the aliased pattern

 # validation
-  sonar validate                                     Ensure all dependencies are on the same version
+  sonar validate --versions                          Ensure all dependencies are on the same version sonar validate --usage                             Ensure all required dependencies exist in the package.json

 More Options:
   --fix                          [default: false]    Fix any errors and update any relevant package.json files